onurboyar/VarRedOpt/README.md

 In this library, we are sharing different VR algorithms as a framework.
-Antithetic Variates, Inner Control Variates, Outer Control Variates and Importance Sampling algorithms are applied and presentended as ready-to-use manner.
+Antithetic Variates, Inner Control Variates, Outer Control Variates and Importance Sampling algorithms are applied and presented as ready-to-use manner.
 Any user can run their simulations with different combinations of these methods and get advantage of these variance reduction algorithms.

 Simulation is needed to approximate the most probable behavior of the system or the solution of the problem at the hand.
 In order to do that,